LRamirez94/LRamirez94.github.io/README.md

 Created by: Veohnti Apofka

 ### Zoom Tree Chart
-This zoom tree shows the details of each listing categorized by neighborhood then boroughs then room type.
-This zoom tree can be filtered by price per night and once broken down to the listing can be clicked one to redirect the user to the Airbnb listing.
+This tree map shows the details of each listing categorized by neighborhood then boroughs then room type.
+This tree map can be filtered by price per night and once zoomed in to the listing can be clicked to redirect the user to the Airbnb listing.
 ![NYC](ETL_Flask/Resources/Images/zoomTree.png)
 Created by: Justin Frank

+### Website Details
+Used Python3 in a Jupyter Notebook to clean, analyze, and load the data to the cloud.
+The app was deployed using Python's Flask app library which rendered the webpages.
+The charts and maps were developed using JavaScript's libraries D3, Leaflet, Plotly, and Toast Chart UI.
+Created by: Leonardo Ramirez (Flask app), Tari Okoya-Koren (Flask app, data cleaning, HTML), and Araz Ohanessian (HTML, CSS)

 ## Data Set Used
 ***